 - If you do have a pet, are there facilities that support that?

 - Are common areas available to socialize in?

 - What other amenities are available?

 - Can you come and go at will?

 Ultimately it’s important to find an assisted living facility that meets your needs and preferences.
 Do you feel comfortable?
 Can you imagine you or your loved one living there?

 Is it the right choice for you?
 Pay attention, ask the right questions, and intuitively you’ll know if it feels right for you.

 If you need help with your choice along the way, figuring out legalities or how to finance a stay in an assisted living facility, we’re here to help.
-Contact us here for a free consultation with one of our experienced attorneys.
+Contact us here for a consultation with one of our experienced attorneys.